-- Animal welfare post-veterinary experiential activities and observational training beyond on-the-job experience should be included in the Animal Welfare Activities Log Form. - 2.
-The candidate must submit a copy of their accepted Alternate Route program and then demonstrate how they specifically filled each of the sections of the initial plan. - 3.
-Pending the outcome of the Credentials Committee review, additional areas of study may be identified or the packet may be approved. - ii.
-Must meet publication requirements - Proof of final acceptance of submitted manuscripts (if published papers were not initially submitted) must be received by the ACAW Secretary by April 1st following passing of Credentials. - Manuscripts should have a substantial focus on animal welfare and/or discuss how the research performed directly impacts a component of animal welfare as outlined in the RDD. - a.
-If the manuscript has not received final acceptance when credentials are submitted, a copy of the manuscript and a letter of its receipt from an approved journal must be submitted at the time of credentialing. - b.
+- a.
+Complete the Verification of Credentials Form-Training Route and Tabs 1, 2, and 3 of the Animal Welfare Activities Log Form.
+(Note: Fill out completely because proof that you meet the qualifications is entirely your responsibility.) - Must document by providing Curriculum Vitae and other information asked for on the Verification of Credentials Form-Training Route and Animal Welfare Activities Log Forms - Animal welfare post-veterinary experiential activities and observational training during the Training Route and beyond on-the-job experience should be included in the Animal Welfare Activities Log Form. - ii.
+Must meet publication requirements - Proof of two peer reviewed, first author published papers in ACAW accepted scientific journals on the subject of animal welfare or verification of the final acceptance of submitted manuscripts is required for credentialing - Manuscripts should have a substantial focus on animal welfare and/or discuss how the research performed directly impacts a component of animal welfare as outlined in the RDD. - a.
+If the manuscript has not received final acceptance when credentials are submitted, a copy of the manuscript and a letter of its receipt

+- from an approved journal must be submitted at the time of credentialing - b.
 Verification of final acceptance of the submitted manuscript(s) must be received by the ACAW Secretary by April 1st following submission of Credentials. - c.
 A person is not eligible to sit the examination until final acceptance of credentials (including publication requirements) has been received. - b.
 Electronically submit one copy of each of the following to the ACAW Secretary.
 They must be received by November 1st. - i.
-A signed copy of the Verification of Credentials Form- Alternate Route - ii.
+A signed copy of the Verification of Credentials Form- Training Route - ii.
 The Animal Welfare Activities Log Form - iii.
 A copy of each publication, or a copy of the manuscript(s) submitted for publication with a copy of the letter of receipt by the publisher if a manuscript has not been finally accepted for publication - iv.
-Curriculum vitae

-- v.
-Veterinary diploma, ECFVG certificate, or license/certificate to practice veterinary medicine - c.
-Mail a check/money order to cover credentialing fee to the ACAW Secretary. - i.
+Curriculum vitae - v.
+Veterinary diploma, ECFVG certificate, or license/certificate to practice veterinary medicine - vi.
+A copy of the residency certificate or graduate degree if the Training Program has been completed or letter from the mentor stating that the program is progressing satisfactorily and is expected to be completed by July first of the following year. - Mail a check/money order to cover credentialing fees to the ACAW Secretary. - i.
 Must be received by November 1st - ii.
 Individuals are expected to sit the first examination given after successful credentialing. - d.
-Identify 3 individuals to provide evaluation of your knowledge in animal welfare, one of whom must be your ACAW Diplomate mentor. - i.
-Provide each with an Applicant Evaluation Form that you have filled out the applicant's portion at the top - ii.
-These forms are to be returned directly by the evaluator to ACAW and must be received by November 1st - 1.
-It is the candidate's responsibility to ensure the forms are received by the deadline. - e.
-Once a candidate's credentials have passed, the candidate will be asked to submit a completed Application for Examination and Code of Conduct Form electronically to the ACAW Secretary. - Mail a check/money order to cover the examination fee to the ACAW Secretary when this form is submitted
+Identify 3 individuals to provide evaluation of your knowledge in animal welfare, one of whom must be ACAW Diplomate heading the Training Route program. - i.
+Provide each with an Applicant Evaluation Form for which you have filled out the applicant's portion at the top - ii.
+Must be received by November 1st - 1.
+It is the candidate's responsibility to ensure the forms are received by the deadline - e.
+Once a candidate's credentials have passed, the candidate will be asked to submit a completed Application for Examination and Code of Conduct Form electronically to the ACAW Secretary.

+i.
+Mail a check/money order to cover the examination fee to the ACAW Secretary when this form is submitted.

-Individuals certified after 2015 will be required to comply with mandatory recertification requirements.
+Individuals certified after 2015 may be required to comply with mandatory recertification requirements..